The Lands

 The Bards at court were also suspicious of Galvin as they can tell better than anyone the difference between a story that rings true and one that stinks of fabrication.
 They began carefully disseminating among all bards the possibility that something was amiss but for now this stayed within Bardic ranks only.

 Galvin marked his assent to the throne with a tournament of arms to which he invited the rulers of neighbouring Eriman lands.
 At this contest Galvin discovered that he was a better warrior than all his neighbours.
 One such guest was killed by Galvin in a joust and in the furore that resulted Galvin made the rash decision to hold all of his other guests hostage.
-He then made a stirring speech to his fellow Brethic gentry to say that all neighbouring nations and estates were pathetic weaklings compared to the glory of the Brethic Nation and that it was time to bring Brethic civilisation to the wider Lands.
+He then delivered a stirring speech to his fellow Brethic gentry to say that all neighbouring nations and estates were pathetic weaklings compared to the glory of the Brethic Nation and that it was time to bring Brethic civilization to the wider Lands.

 Preparation was made for war and very quickly the Deben Wood was annexed.
-The scattered villages of the Deben Woods succumbed quickly to the rule of Galvin and did so happily since they were of Brethic kinship themselves.
+The scattered villages of the Deben Woods succumbed quickly to the rule of Galvin and did so willingily since they were of Brethic kinship themselves.
 The Druids however resented this act as they were traditional custodians of the Deben Woods.
 They protested this and other expansion and in response Galvin dismissed all Druids from court.
 An edict was issued stating that Druids would be banished if they dared comment on matters of state.
 Many a village was deprived of its resident Druid as a result.
 This was hardly noticed however as the population of all villages reduced somewhat, for the young flocked to the army of Galvin, intent on conquest and booty.

 The army of Galvin took neighbouring realms by surprise.
 The Eriman were still regularly at war with one another and many an independent province would change hands between the two dominant warring factions from year to year.
 Galvin added a third force into this state of play.
 Some welcomed the new force as better than those they had suffered under till then.
 But many others resisted and the resulting battles were bloody.